 Beautiful privacy hedges add beauty to your home

-The addition of a privacy hedge as part of your home's landscape is sure to bring pleasure to you and your family.
+Adding a privacy hedge as part of your home's landscape is sure to bring pleasure to you and your family.
 It likely also will be the envy of your neighbors.
-If hedge plantings are selected with care and tended with love, the benefits they give in return is beyond measure.
-In this post, you will learn points to consider in deciding where to plant your hedge.
+If hedge plantings are selected with care and tended with love, the benefits they give in return are beyond measure.
+In this post, you will learn points to consider in deciding where to plant your Hedge.
 Here, too, are tips to aid in plant selection.

 Where to plant your Hedge

-First, determine how much space is allowable for the full-grown hedge.
-Using a fence to increase privacy in your backyard by planting on your side of the neighbor's property line works well if it does not infringe on his or her property, threaten overhead power lines or underground utilities, or grow so tall that plantings could uproot and fall on buildings.
+First, determine how much space is allowable for the full-grown Hedge.
+Using a fence to increase privacy in your backyard by planting on your side of the neighbor's property line works well if it does not infringe on their property.
+Threaten overhead power lines or underground utilities, or grow so tall that plantings could uproot and fall on buildings.